Click images to download at high resolution!

 Releases

-Over the years I have favored live performance projects and concerts while avoiding to release recorded music.
-However, given the nature of the industry you can’t totally escape recording and I recently changed my views on these matters.
-Today I’m looking at recordings as “time pods sent off into the future” rather than “dull nostalgia hangovers of the past”.
-Sharing recordings of your work really is another art form than performing a live concert and I have grown to like both ways to communicate.
+Over the years I have favoured live performance projects and concerts while avoiding to release recorded music.
+However, I have changed my views on these matters and today I’m looking at recordings as “time pods sent off into the future” rather than “dull nostalgia hangovers of the past”.
+Sharing recordings of your work can be a different art form than performing a live concert and I have grown to like both ways of artistical expression.

 Music for film, video and games